BioinfOMICS/LipidSigR/README.md

 building binary classification models and several following analyses to evaluate algorithm performance and identify critical lipid-related variables. *(NOTE: Only provides for two-group data.)*
 Please read `vignette("6_ml")`.

+* **Correlation**: The correlation workflow provides functions such as correlation coefficients and linear regression to analyze continuous clinical features correlating with lipid species or characteristics.
+Please read `vignette("7_corr")`.

 You can analyze data using the tool functions and the five workflow functions.
 If you need help getting started, try our case examples for two-group and